Innovation in Local Government Housing

 2025-2026

-McP formed and led a project team including three leading, innovative Architectural practices, to each prepare two prototype concept designs for selected government-owned sites in various locations across Victoria.
-Also, Six Degrees, Austin Maynard and BKK each provided 'deep dive' case studies into selected completed projects by their practices, with insights for the establishment, process and implementation of housing developments.
+McP formed and led a project team including three innovative Architectural practices, to prepare prototype concept designs for government-owned sites in various locations across Victoria.
+Six Degrees, Austin Maynard and BKK Architects also provided 'deep dive' case studies into completed projects by their practices, with insights for the establishment, process and implementation of housing developments.

 Photo credits: Aerial - Google (top) / ParkLife - Tom Ross, courtesy Austin Maynard Architects (left) / 17 Union Street: courtesy BKK Architects (right)